A Quick Guide to Urinary Tract Infections (UTI)

-A UTI (urinary tract infection) is an infection of one or more components of the urinary tract.
-The urinary tract consists of two kidneys, two ureters, a bladder, and a urethra.
+A UTI (urinary tract infection) is an infection of one or more components of the urinary system, which consists of the kidneys, ureters, bladder, and urethra.

 - Urethritis is an infection of the urethra.